jenkins-x/jx-docs/content/en/docs/managing-jx/common-tasks/create-custom-builder.md

 ---

 In Jenkins X, it is possible to create your custom Builders (aka [POD templates](https://github.com/jenkinsci/kubernetes-plugin)) or overwrite existing onces.
-You just need to base your Docker image on this [builder-base](https://github.com/jenkins-x/builder-base/blob/master/Dockerfile.common) image or on its [slim](https://github.com/jenkins-x/builder-base/blob/master/Dockerfile.slim) version.
+You just need to base your Docker image on this [builder-base](https://github.com/jenkins-x/jenkins-x-builders-base/blob/master/Dockerfile.common) image.
 These images contain a number of pre-installed tools which get constantly updated and published to [Docker Hub](https://hub.docker.com/r/jenkinsxio/builder-base/).

 ## Create a custom Builder from scratch